oldpcdev/oldpcdev/README.md

-# My laptop is so old, and i'm so slack.
+# My laptop sucks, and i'm so slack to buy another.
+My english SUCKS too.

 <!---
 oldpcdev/oldpcdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.